cbeck88/strict-variant/README.md

 basic exception safety, in a quest for performance.

 In `strict_variant`, the focus is on a less general case.
-We basically "favor" the nothrow move constructible members, which enjoy optimal performance like they would in `std::variant`.
-We create a "slow track" which accomodates all members with throwing moves, by simply always putting them on the heap.
+We basically "favor" the nothrow move-constructible members, which enjoy optimal performance like they would in `std::variant`.
+We accomodates all members with throwing move by putting them on the heap -- then the pointer can be moved into storage without failure.

 In comparison with `boost::variant`, this results in no extra calls to copy constructors when we make an assignment.
-It also will impact speed of visitation, in the sense that you must dereference an extra pointer to find the object -- boost::variant always tries to get the object in situ, and only puts it on the heap if an exception is thrown.
+It also will impact speed of visitation, in the sense that you must dereference an extra pointer to find the object -- `boost::variant` always tries to get the object in situ, and only puts it on the heap if an exception is thrown.
 However, if exceptions are thrown regularly, then you would already have had to tolerate this overhead with `boost::variant`.
 An advantage, though,